AletteXin/ReactNative-Python_Gardone/README.md

 ## Overview
 Gardone is a productivity mobile application.
 Users are able to create to-do lists, manage a calendar, use a Pomodoro timer and get motivated by the internal reward system.

-ReactNative_Gardone was coded as part of the NEXT Academy Full Stack Web Development Bootcamp.
+ReactNative-Python_Gardone was coded as part of the NEXT Academy Full Stack Web Development Bootcamp.

 ## Technologies Used
 Frontend: